Get all the latest data for Addis Ababa

 Does a property price drop look likely in Addis Ababa as of 2026?

-As of early 2026, the likelihood of a sharp citywide property price drop in Addis Ababa is low, though some overpriced segments could see selective corrections.
+As of early 2026, the likelihood of a meaningful, citywide property price decline in Addis Ababa over the next 12 months looks low, though a selective correction in overpriced or documentation-weak segments is plausible.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Addis Ababa.